dotnet/reactive/Rx.NET/Documentation/adr/0005-package-split.md

 This was discussed at https://github.com/dotnet/reactive/discussions/2038#discussioncomment-7557014 and we built  a prototype on https://github.com/dotnet/reactive/pull/2034 (back before we knew about the workaround).

+There's a subtle problem with this approach: since `System.Reactive` continues to provide the full legacy API, it necessarily entails dependencies on WPF and Windows Forms.
+This means that if your application doesn't use Rx directly, but does use some component that uses Rx 6, you've got no way to fix the bloat problem.

 #### Option 4: `System.Reactive` remains the primary package and becomes a facade